Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the community venue for Pant and is there for all to use.

 What about parking?

 Our car park has 17 spaces, with the two nearest the road reserved for disabled people.
-Overflow parking has to be on street, and the best place is Station Road (next left down the hill towards Welshpool).
-Please park considerately and safely.
+If the car park is full, please use Station Road (next left down the hill towards Welshpool).
+All of the other nearby roads are too narrow for street parking.

 The space at the bottom of the entrance ramp must be kept clear of vehicles as it is the fire exit.
 The planters and gravel are placed to remind you, and to protect the artwork.